 Time Limit for Filing a Truck Accident Lawsuit in Georgia

 Like all states, Georgia has a statute of limitations on truck accident cases.
-This is the time limit that accident victims have to file their claim.
+This is the time limit that accident victims have to file their claims.
 The statute of limitations in Georgia is two years from the date of the accident.
 When accident victims file their claim after the statute of limitations has expired, they may be barred from receiving any compensation at all.

 What to Do After a Semi-Truck Accident